sbt/sbt-release/README.md

 The names of the individual steps of the release process are pretty much self-describing.
-Notice how we can just reuse the `publish` task by utilizing the `releaseTask` helper function, but keep in mind that it needs to be properly scoped (more info on [scoping and settings](https://github.com/harrah/xsbt/wiki/Settings)).
+Notice how we can just reuse the `publish` task by utilizing the `releaseTask` helper function, but keep in mind that it needs to be properly scoped (more info on [Scopes](http://www.scala-sbt.org/release/docs/Scopes.html)).

 Note, the `commitReleaseVersion` step requires that the working directory has no untracked files by default.
 It will abort the release in this case.
 You may disable this check by setting the `releaseIgnoreUntrackedFiles` key to `true`.